cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/openstack/_index.md

 weight: 8
 date: 2020-08-15
 description: >
-  You will have the oportunity to learn more about OpenSTack.
+  You will have the oportunity to learn more about OpenStack.
 OpenStack is a Cloud toolkit allowing you to do Bare metal and virtual machine provisioning.
 Show your user how to work through some end to end examples.
 ---

 {{% pageinfo %}}
-OpenSTack is usable via commandline tools and REST APIs.
+OpenStack is usable via commandline tools and REST APIs.
 YOu will be able to experiment with it on Chameleon Cloud.
 {{% /pageinfo %}}

 # OpenStack with Chameleon Cloud